aspose-omr-cloud/aspose-omr-cloud-java/README.md

 Then manually install the following JARs:

-* target/aspose-cloud-omr-1.0.0.jar
+* target/aspose-omr-cloud-18.8.0.jar
 * target/lib/*.jar

 ## Getting Started

 ### Code example
-You can check out [OMR Demo](https://github.com/aspose-omr-cloud/aspose-omr-cloud-java/tree/master/java_demo) project to get started with Aspose.OMR for Cloud.
+You can check out [OMR Demo](java_demo) project to get started with Aspose.OMR for Cloud.

 ## Documentation for API Endpoints